Let’s be completely honest. You can get good, even great sound with a regular set of speakers.

 This setup takes the burden off the AV receiver and allows it to focus on powering the mids and highs.
 Not only that, but powered subwoofers are really easy to get going.
 You just need one cable from the receiver or a preamp.

 So, which one should you choose?
 Well, either way, you can get a quality subwoofer.
 Being passive or powered doesn’t determine whether a subwoofer will be good or bad.
+Learn more about how to choose a subwoofer.

 In reality, you are more likely to run across powered subwoofers than passive ones.
 The ease of use and practicality simply makes those a much sounder choice in the end.